 Tip 2: Get a camera for your front door

-While the BT Smart Home Cam 100 will keep an eye on things indoors, there are other products you can use to watch on the outside too.
+There are other products you can use to watch on the outside too.

 Thieves will obviously want to make sure no one is home and may decide to knock on your door to check.
 A connected front door bell such as the RING Video Doorbell is a good option – not only good for checking who’s knocking at your door but also ideal if you’re expecting a delivery while you’re away.